marade/GUTSS/README.md

 ################
 # Requirements #
 ################
 The code may work on a variety of operating systems, but it was only tested on Red Hat Enterprise Linux 6 and Ubuntu 14.04.
 The instructions here should be suitable for most currently popular Unix derivatives.
+You must have the following installed and working at a minimum to run GUTSS:

 Python 2.6+